 ¥148,500

-I use K2 boots with BOA®, mainly the "K2 Mindbender 140 BOA®," and I feel the following points are good about them:
+I mainly use K2 boots with BOA system, specifically the "K2 Mindbender 140 BOA®," and I like these aspects:

-・When switching to skiing mode, you don't have to remove snow from the buckle and set it up
+• When switching to ski mode, you don't need to remove snow from the buckles before setting them up.

-・When hiking with the lower buckle removed, the removed buckle inevitably gets in the way of the snow, but with BOA boots this doesn't happen, making it comfortable
+• When hiking with the lower buckles unfastened, the buckles inevitably get in the way of the snow, but BOA boots don't have this problem, making them comfortable.

 Injinji | Trail Midweight Crew